cmirza/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+  - A class component needs to have a constructor() and super(), the constructor() creates a new instance of the React component object and props will be passed through both constructor() and super().
+At the end of the class you need a render() function to render elements to the DOM.
+Lastly, you will need to use componentDidMount(), componentDidUpdate() and componentWillUnmount() to handle mounting, updating and removal of components.

 2. Describe the different phases of the component lifecycle.

+  1. Mounting, where the component is mounted or rendered to the screen.
+  2. Updating, when state is changed or data request is brought into the component, triggering a re-render.
+  3. Unmounting, when a component is no longer needed and is removed from the DOM.

 3. Demonstrate an understanding of class component lifecycle methods.

+  1. When a component is first mounted you would run componentDidMount()
+  2. When updating a component, you would run componentDidUpdate()
+  3. When unmounting, you would run componentWillUnmount()

 4. Define stateful logic.

+  - Stateful logic is logic that is built into a component.

 5. Describe how to test a React component with React Testing Library.

+  - Use the React Testing Library to implement a series of integration tests, where multiple elements are tested as a group.

+  Import the testing library, create test files for each component, prefixed with `*.test.js`, compose tests using arrange, act and assert principles and then run tests using `npm test` command.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.